United Kingdom insolvency law: International insolvency

 As the business of UK companies becomes increasingly globalised, and a growing number of overseas businesses operate in the UK, multiple proceedings in different countries with different laws can be engaged by one insolvency.
 To regulate this in the European Union, the Insolvency Regulation (EC) 1346/2000 was passed.
 It is essentially a conflicts of laws measure, and generally leaves member states free to determine the content of their own insolvency proceedings and priorities.
 However, it ensures that one jurisdiction will be determined to be the primary jurisdiction, and all others are secondary.

-The UK has also implemented the UNCITRAL Model Law on Cross-Border Insolvency pursuant to the Cross-Border Insolvency Regulations 2006.
+The UK has also implemented the UNCITRAL Model Law on Cross-Border Insolvency as the Cross-Border Insolvency Regulations 2006.